 Change, but don’t break anything

 Once the goal was clear and the technical vision was decided, we had to take another challenge into account: backwards compatibility.
 Migrating such a big platform, with its complexities and dependent processes and interactions, to a microservice-based architecture is not an easy feat.
 Especially when not all parties have the need or the resources to go along at the same pace.
 This meant we had to ensure that after the migration data and flows in the new platform were compliant and behaved the same as before.

 When it comes to backwards compatibility, it’s extremely important to be critical and analytical.
 We challenge existing procedures and agree on what should remain and what can be safely changed.
 This helps ensuring the migration only carries what’s needed, without unnecessary baggage.
 But while that helps, it’s not enough.

 In situations where the system needs to act exactly the same as before, the approach depends on the components’ lifespan.
-For components with a long expected lifespan, the creation of services which act as interfaces or adapters is the way to go.
-For components that can be phased out quickly, techniques like API versioning and feature switches help developing and improving the platform while allowing the coexistence of elements soon to be phased out.
+For components with a long expected lifespan, the creation of services that act as interfaces or adapters is the way to go.
+For components that can be phased out quickly, techniques like API versioning and feature switches help develop and improve the platform while allowing the coexistence of elements soon to be phased out.